kazabooboo/gizra.com/_posts/2010-09-07-og7-session-in-drupalcon-copenhagen.md

 ---
-created: 1283894417
-layout: post
 tags:
 - Drupal-planet
 - OG
 - Drupalcon
-permalink: content/og7-session-drupalcon-copenhagen
+permalink: /content/og7-session-drupalcon-copenhagen/
 title: OG7 session in Drupalcon Copenhagen
+created: 1283894417
+layout: post
 ---
 Finally, we've been able to collect all the movies and edit them together.
 Unfortunately the quality isn't great in the first few minutes, but it's getting better and I hope you'll enjoy watching it.